 Action Item for Recruitment Marketers: Double check that your autoresponders are on, and take 5 minutes to personalize the email message to show that your employer brand is human.

 Spreading negative word of mouth on social media and to a candidate’s personal connections can damage your employer brand and turn top talent away from your organization.
 But that’s not the only business impact.

 The 2017 CandE Results show that 46% of job seekers who have a negative candidate experience say they’ll take their business elsewhere, while 65% will increase their business relationship with the company.

 That should get the attention of your C-suite, and help HR and Talent Acquisition leaders to get more resources to continue candidate experience improvements.
 But it also will put you under a microscope, requiring you to measure and report on the impact of your improvements, and to benchmark your results against your peers.

 The Talent Board is a great place to start.
-Download the 2017 Talent Board North American Candidate Experience Awards Executive Brief here.
+Download the 2017 Talent Board North American Candidate Experience Awards Full Research Report here.

 The Talent Board is a media partner of Rally.